 Hello everyone, my name is Erik and today I’ll be reviewing the amazing UMX Radian by E-flite.
 I’ll be going over tips on flying the Radian, what I liked and didn’t like about it, and showing you how incredibly easy flying this thing is!
-If you’re interested in any of the things I review I always add links in description.
 I always appreciate those thumbs up and make sure to subscribe to keep up with my reviews!

 This is a “Bind and Fly” plane so all you’ll need is a compatible receiver.
-I recommend the DX6i transmitter; it’s a great mid-range transmitter that works perfect on all the planes I fly.
+I recommend the DX6i transmitter; it’s a great mid-range transmitter that works perfectly on all the planes I fly.
 The Spektrum transmitters are popular and there’s a lot of help online for these.
 Binding it to the Radian was easy and at the end of the video I will show you how.
 I tried flying with a less expensive transmitter and noticed it cutting out and not responding randomly causing the plane to almost crash.
 You have 3 channels for rudder, elevator, and throttle.
 The cockpit has an air intake vent to keep your electronics nice and cool.
 The wing has a pre-installed carbon fiber rod.
-I’ve pulled loops at full speed and really put the Radian through some a lot, included a somewhat hard nose dive and it’s help up really good.
+I’ve pulled loops at full speed and really put the Radian through a lot of stress, included a hard nose dive and it held up really well.

 One very important thing to pay attention to is the battery life of your transmitter and plane.
 I’ve had two incidences where I almost crashed because of low batteries.
-I lost reception once and my Radian took a nose dive and somehow pulled up at the last moment right before hitting the ground.
+I lost reception once and my Radian took a nosedive and somehow pulled up at the last moment right before hitting the ground.
 It then stalled out and crashed from about 10 feet and was fine.
 Now, I always recharge my transmitter batteries after every few flights.
-I only trust re-chargeable batteries because I can keep them fully charged.
-I’ve been using and love Eneloop Rechargable Batteries (Get them here)
+I only trust rechargeable batteries because I can keep them fully charged.
+I’ve been using and love Eneloop Rechargeable Batteries (Get them here)

 The Radian has everything built into it; the servos, motor, and receiver are all pre-installed.
-The only thing you need to do is slide the wing in, add a couple screws, charge the battery, bind your transmitter and you’re already to fly.
+The only thing you need to do is slide the wing in, add a couple of screws, charge the battery, bind your transmitter and you’re all ready to fly.

 Here’s a tip on storing your Radian.
 I simply attached some yarn to a nail and hang it by the tail.
 This keeps things from falling over on the long delicate wings.
 It also keeps my cat from chewing on the Styrofoam.